ptantanis/web-accessibility-example/README.md

+# Web Accessibility Example
-# This is some example to make website more accessible.
+This is some example to make website more accessible.